SerigneCheikh98/Softeng1/GUIPrototypeV2.md

 ![image info](./code/gui_v2/HomePageUser.png)
 # HOME PAGE ADMINISTRATOR
 From here the Administrator can see all the transactions.
-Here he can add a Transaction by clicking on "Create Transaction" button.
-He can also go to:<br>
+Here he can add a Transaction by clicking on "Create Transaction" button.<br>In addition, he can change the visualization order by clicking on the "Sort Icon" on the corresponding column. <br> He can also go to:<br>
 1) [USER SETTINGS](#user-settings) by clicking on the settings icon.
 2) [USERS INFORMATION](#users-information) by clicking on the "GetUsers" button.
 3) [MANAGE CATEGORIES](#manage-categories) by clicking on the "Show Categories" button.